dotnet/docfx/Documentation/spec/docfx_document_schema.md

     * If keep `d-`
         * Pros:
             1. `d-` makes it straightforward that these keywords are introduced in by DocFX
-            2. Keywords DocFX introduces in will never not duplicate with the one preserved by JSON schema
+            2. Keywords DocFX introduces in will never duplicate with the one preserved by JSON schema
         * Cons:
             1. `d-` prefix provides a hint that these keywords are not *first class* keywords
             2. Little chance that keywords DocFX defines duplicate with what JSON schema defines, after all, JSON schema defines a finite set of reserved keywords.